phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/personal-development/checklist-end-of-year-todos/checklist-end-of-year-todos.md

 - Dentist:
   - Set up check-ups (reminders) 2x a year
-  - In Germany, if you visit the denist for a routine check-up at least 1x a year, an additional 10% is paid by health insurance after 5 years, 15% after 10 years
+  - In Germany, if you visit the denist for a routine check-up at least 1x a year, an additional 10% is paid by health insurance after 5 years, 15% after 10 years.
+Considering dentist operations can start to cost >1000€ beyond age 30-40, this habit can be worth a lot
 - Vaccination:
   - Some vaccinations e.g. against the flu, corona or local sicknesses like FSME (Bavaria) are only effective for a limited time and need to be refreshed potentially yearly
 - Preventive check-ups [^preventive]: